 The Humana Foundation’s Strategic Community Investment Program seeks to advance health equity in Humana, Inc.’s “Bold Goal” communities by understanding and addressing social determinants of health.
 Social determinants of health are the economic and social conditions under which people are born, grow, live, work and age.
 As the World Health Organization recognizes, these circumstances are shaped by the distribution of money, power and resources at global, national and local levels, and have an impact on people’s overall health and well-being.

-Through partnerships and collaborations with local organizations and community members, the Humana Foundation seeks to create measurable results in some of the most common social determinants — postsecondary attainment and sustaining employment, social participation and inclusion, financial asset security, and food security.
+Through partnerships and collaborations with local organizations and community members, The Humana Foundation seeks to create measurable results in some of the most common social determinants — postsecondary attainment and sustaining employment, social connectedness, financial asset security and food security.
 By holistically addressing these areas through system and community level approaches, it is our belief that we will be able to close the measurable gaps in health outcome that communities face.

 The Humana Foundation is making a greater impact by issuing “fewer, bigger” investments in the communities we serve.
 These investments have a longer-term focus, recognizing that the change we seek requires deep commitment and partnership at all levels and sectors of society.
 We are working with local partners – at the community, regional and national level – because joining forces, representing multiple sectors, can result in more impactful, broad-based, sustainable and equitable change.

 All Humana Foundation Strategic Community Investment partners will use the Center for Disease Control and Prevention’s Healthy Days (link opens in new window) survey as well as additional metrics and tracking tools that are relevant while community members engage and interact with the work of our investees.

 Based on measurable, first year results, each organization receiving a Strategic Community Investment will potentially by eligible to receive continued funding for one or two additional years.